 Implementing Cisco Cybersecurity Operations (SECOPS) Certification

-The Cyber Security space is ever evolving field with new threats encountered daily and with limited professionals currently it is a great career in IT.
+The Cyber Security space is an ever-evolving field with new threats encountered daily and with limited professionals.

 The SECOPS Implementing Cisco Cybersecurity Operations certification training course prepares candidates to begin a career within a Security Operations Centre (SOC), working with Cybersecurity Analysts at the associate level.
 The SECOPS 210-255 exam tests a candidate’s knowledge and skills needed to successfully handle the tasks, duties, and responsibilities of an associate-level Security Analyst working in a SOC.

 - Training: get practical technical skills